lykjohn/lykjohn/README.md

 Experienced researcher, lecturer, and entrepreneur in the field of higher education, with the ultimate goal to help students happily achieve success.

 I am a Research Statistician at the College Board.
 I am there to novelize and refine analytical solutions for psychometric analyses.
-Examples include prototyping software applications to improve students' assessment experience, implementing statistical learning models to reduce rater biases, and validating, proprietary programs to support the suite of assessment products, such as AP and SAT tests.
+Examples include prototyping software applications to improve students' assessment experience, implementing statistical learning models to reduce rater biases, and validating proprietary programs to support the suite of assessment products, such as AP and SAT tests.

 As a higher education teacher, I had previously been a Lecturer at the University of Chicago and taught Data Science courses to college-level students of all backgrounds.
 What I enjoy most about teaching is that I am able to engage with students on both individual and team levels.
 My vision is to create a learning community for students to embrace uncertainty, obstruction, and frustration throughout their learning journey.